Nicole-Hong/GMMA/GMMA 860/Team Project/README.md

 R was used as the programming language to analyze the F1 data and to develop the predictive model.

 ## Assigned Work
 For this team project, I was responsible for data cleaning/structuring, using R, and visualization, using Tableau, R and Excel.
-Visualization files uploaded in this repository are soely done by me, and the data upload/preprocessing section in R code file is done through the collaboration work by myself and one team member.
+Visualization files uploaded in this repository are solely done by me, and the data upload/preprocessing section in R code file is done through the collaboration work by myself and one team member.

 ## Proporal & Final Report